for Week Ending January 21st, 2022

 CHART OF THE WEEK

 Chart courtesy of StockCharts.com.
-Commentary, and opinions are those of Hanlon Investment Management.
+Commentary by Hanlon Investment Management.

 HANLON MANAGED ACCOUNT PLATFORM